tasb/k8s-basic2advanced-training/README.md

 # Kubernetes Basic to Advanced Course

-On this repo you can find slides, demos and labs for Kubernetes Basic to Advanced Training.
+On this repo you can find slides, demos and labs for Kubernetes Basic to Advanced Course.

 If you prefer a web verions, you can navigate to <https://theonorg.github.io/k8s-basic2advanced-training/> to have access an HTML version of these instructions.